-When I was sworn in, I indicated that although there are some in the community who believe that the role of the court should be limited to declaring and enforcing the law and that there is no place for appeals for merit decisions made by council or others, this has not been the approach taken by the parliament.
+When I was sworn in as Chief Judge, I indicated that although there are some in the community who believe that the role of the Court should be limited to declaring and enforcing the law and that there is no place for appeals for merit decisions made by council or others, this has not been the approach taken by the parliament.
 I went on to indicate that there are many reasons why a merit review process is appropriate.
 I said: